Li-Tian/neo/Documentation/articles/smart_contract.md

 The basic type limitation of the smart contract can be referred to the link: <http://docs.neo.org/zh-cn/sc/quickstart/limitation.html>

-Meanwhile, due to security considerations, to prevent different nodes from obtaining different data from the outside, NEO does not support the smart contract access the Internet and the other blockchain data currently.
+Meanwhile, due to security considerations, to prevent different nodes from obtaining different data from the outside, NEO currently does not provide support for smart contract to access the Internet and data of other blockchain.

 # Price Mechanism

 Each instruction of the smart contract needs to pay fee (Gas).
-In the procedure of deploying or invokeing the smart contract, the NEO-GUI will try to run the smart contract's bytecodes in test mode, and calculate the gas consumed.
+In the procedure of deploying or invoking the smart contract, the NEO-GUI will try to run the smart contract's bytecodes in test mode, and calculate the gas consumed.

 The initial 10 GAS during each execution of every smart contract is always free, including smart contract deployment and invoking.
-That is, fees that sum up to 10 GAS or less will not require a service fee.
+That means, fee that sum up to 10 GAS or less will not cost any service fee.

-All Smart Contract fees are considered as Service fee to be put in a pool for re-distribution to all NEO holders.
+All Smart Contract fee are considered as system fee to be put in a pool for re-distribution to all NEO holders.
 The distribution is proportional to amount of NEO.

-## Fees for Instructions
+## Fee for Instructions

 | Instruction                           | Fee(Gas) |
 | -------------------------------- | ----------- |